roybarber/micro-rwd-grid/README.md

 ## Usage

-It's easy to work out, but below is an example, when I get time I will improve these Doc's!
+It's easy to work out, but below is an example.
+When I get time I will improve these docs!

     <div class="container">
         <div class="row">